jphalimi/PythonForMIC/Doc/glossary.rst

       the :term:`EAFP` approach and is characterized by the presence of many :keyword:`if` statements.

-      In a multi-threaded environment, the LBYL approach can risk introducing a race condition between "the looking" and "the leaping".
-For example, the code, ``if key in mapping: return mapping[key]`` can fail if another thread removes *key* from *mapping* after the test, but before the lookup.
-      This issue can be solved with locks or by using the EAFP approach.

    list
       A built-in Python :term:`sequence`.
 Despite its name it is more akin to an array in other languages than to a linked list since access to